BlenderAid/Asset-Flinger/README.md

 * **Instant and Automatic thumbnail rendering for exported objects (no need to leave Blender or setting up the Thumbnailer at all)**
 * Support for .blend objects and materials + their thumbnails

-## Known Bugs:
+# Known Bugs
 * When using *Your Own Library*, the Asset Flinger menu displays the whole path to your library.
 Should be only the folder's name
-* While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all 3D views.
+* While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all open 3D views.
 Very annoying.